tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 The following terms are used throughout this document:

-- External PSK (EPSK): A PSK established or provisioned out-of-band, i.e., not from a TLS connection, which is a tuple of (Base Key, External Identity, Hash).
+- External PSK (EPSK): A PSK established or provisioned out-of-band (i.e., not from a TLS connection) which is a tuple of (Base Key, External Identity, Hash).
 - Base Key: The secret value of an EPSK.
 - External Identity: A sequence of bytes used to identify an EPSK.
 - Target protocol: The protocol for which a PSK is imported for use.